 Q. I don’t know anything about electronics or programming.
 How can I use this to program to learn?

-Q. How many lessons are in each level and how long does each lesson take?
+Q. How many lessons are in Levels A-C and how long does each lesson take?

 A. There are 18 lessons in each level: